cncf/wg-serverless/workflow/spec/spec.md

 </details>

 The function name is a string that can evaluate to a call and execution of a serverless function.
-Implementors can define how this string maps to their actual function call(s).
+Implementers can define how this string maps to their actual function call(s).
 Functions can have a type as well as define parameters (key/value pairs).